edinburgh-napier/set09121/lectures/lecture18.md

 ... for no obvious reason.
 A short write would often corrupt the memory card.

 The player would go to save, and not only would we not save, we'd wipe their memory card.

 ---

+# Playtesting

+Playtests can be super useful.
+If you treat them right.

+1. Be clear of your test goals <!-- .element: class="fragment" -->
+ - are you testing if a single mechanic works?
+ - are you testing to see if a level is the right difficulty?
+ - are you testing to get a general review?
+2. Make a corect environment for your test. <!-- .element: class="fragment" -->
+ - Turn off trouble features or levels to isolate the feature you want to test
+3. Pick your test canditates, and make sure to inform them accordingly <!-- .element: class="fragment" -->
+4. Be aware of what you do/don't tell test participants beforehand <!-- .element: class="fragment" -->
+5. <!-- .element: class="fragment" --> **RECORD THE TEST** (Screen capture) <!-- .element: class="fragment" -->
+6. Don't hover <!-- .element: class="fragment" -->
+7. Do a post- survey / interview. <!-- .element: class="fragment" -->

+---

+# Playtesting

+Marc Tattersall (Schell Games) Top 5 post-playtest Questions.

+1. What was your favorite moment or interaction? <!-- .element: class="fragment" -->
+1. What was your least favorite moment or interaction? <!-- .element: class="fragment" -->
+1. When did you feel the most clever? <!-- .element: class="fragment" -->
+1. Was there anything you wanted to do that the game wouldn't let you do? <!-- .element: class="fragment" -->
+1. If you had a magic wand and could change any aspect of the game or your experience, what would it be?
+Unlimited budget and time. <!-- .element: class="fragment" -->

+---